Ever thought about having a great career dedicated to:

 How to get a Paid Internship at EPA

 **Generally, EPA internships, whether paid or unpaid, are limited to U.S. citizens only.
 Pathways Programs participant must be a U.S. citizen or national, or be lawfully permitted to the U.S. as a permanent resident or otherwise authorized to be employed.**

 EPA hires high school and college interns for administrative/clerical positions as well as technical positions in areas such as life sciences, program or policy analysis, and engineering.
 Most positions have salaries ranging from the GS-2 to GS-7 level.
 All internships paid by EPA appear in the government-wide USAJobs.gov portal.
 Most internship opportunities for the summer are advertised in March, April and May but some may be advertised earlier.

 You can start your search on the USAJobs.gov Pathways for Students page.

-- You can also view all student jobs, at any agency, across the nation and narrow your search results using the search criteria on the left side of the page.
+- You can also view all student jobs, at any agency, across the nation and narrow your search results using the search criteria on the right side of the page.